Ryusufe/rem/README.md

 # rem

-`rem` is command line memory manager, it not a intended to be used as a notebook or some fancy information displayer.
+`rem` is command line memory manager, its not intended to be used as a notebook or some fancy information displayer.

 all rem does is this :
 MemroyFile [locked?] -> ListOfMemories -> { id, date, keywords, memory }